Inside: Replace cookie dough fundraisers with local, farm-fresh food! Here’s how to start a CSA fundraiser at your child’s school.

-That’s what makes the CSA fundraiser at my son’s elementary school such a breath of fresh air.
-The school partners with a local company here in Central Ohio called Yellowbird Foodshed.
+For a fundraiser at my son’s elementary school, he school partners with a local company here in Central Ohio called Yellowbird Foodshed.
 Yellowbird works with a network of small farms to provide our area with fresh food and create a sustainable food system that is locally-based.

 Whenever I post about this fundraiser on social media, I hear from parents around the country who say they’d love to start something similar at their child’s school.
 So I wanted to share with you what we’ve learned in doing this fundraiser and also get the perspective of the owner of Yellowbird, Benji Ballmer.